 EquatorSPAN is a 2D seismic program set in the equatorial Atlantic margin offshore northern Gabon.
-The program is comprised of approximately 2,700 km of new data and uncovers the tectonic architecture of the West African Gulf of Guinea margin.
+The program is comprised of two phases of acquisition of 2,723 km and 2,123 km of new data and uncovers the tectonic architecture of the West African Gulf of Guinea margin.
+The latest phase was recorded in 2017 using a 12 km cable and acquisition optimised for our Wi-Band deghosting technique.

-ION has completed an industry-funded, new multi-client program, EquatorSPAN II, offshore Gabon encompassing over 1,900 km.
-EquatorSPAN II will tie with EquatorSPAN I as well as the other existing West Africa programs, CongoSPAN and NigeriaSPAN to create a regional framework of the West African coast.
+Both phases tie with our existing West Africa programs, CongoSPAN I and CongoSPAN II to create a regional framework of the West African coast.

 - Understand the crustal architecture of West Africa's Atlantic margin to evaluate the hydrocarbon potential of the region